 - Helping small businesses through mentorship programs

 - Encouraging coworkers to socialise through Friday night drinks and other social events

 the approximate economic impact of google drive being released

 In the past, the health care of employees was often seen as irrelevant.
 In modern workplaces, occupational health and safety are incredibly important.

-How a worksite uses machinery, technologies and other work tools are now done in such a way that staff stay safe.
-Many companies are now also taking an active interest in employees mental health.
+How a worksite uses machinery, technologies, and other work tools is now done in such a way that staff stays safe.
+Many companies are now also taking an active interest in employee’s mental health.

 After world war two, women who had been working were expected and legally forced, to give up their jobs to men.
 Today, there are high levels of female workplace engagement and employment, with some even introducing a specified number of women to ensure equality in the workplace.